 After the 1967 war with Egypt, Syria, and Jordan, Israel gained control over additional territories, including the West Bank, Gaza Strip, and the Syrian Golan Heights.
 Conflict continued through the 1970s, despite various peace talks and attempts to establish a self-governing authority for the Palestinians, who still sought their own state.
 In 1970, civil war erupted in Jordan between the Jordanian army and Palestinian guerillas supported by Syria.
 Between 1975-90, Lebanon also endured a devastating civil war in which Palestinian groups, Syria, and Israel played a large role.
-In 1988, the Palestinian Liberation Organization (PLO - an umbrella organization of the various series of agreements transferred authority over some areas of the West Bank and Gaza Strip from Israel to the newly-created Palestinian Authority (PA), though Israel continued to promote settlement in disputed areas.
+In 1988, the Palestinian Liberation Organization (PLO - an umbrella organization of the various

-Palestinian activist groups) proclaimed the founding of the State of Palestine in the West Bank and Gaza Strip, though many countries refused to recognize it, and Israel continued to build settlements in territories claimed by the PLO.
-In the 1990s, a
+Palestinian activist groups) proclaimed the founding of the State of Palestine in the West Bank and Gaza Strip, though manv countries refused to recognize Israel it. and continued to build settlements in territories claimed by the PLO.
+In the